DoctorNeuron/neuron-earth-travelogue-content/transit/content/transjakarta.md

 3. Keep your belongings safe.
 Do not let that sense of safety dictate your way to secure your bags.
 4. If you are a woman, please occupy the woman-only space.
 Not only to guarantee your safety from assault, but you can also give more space to men/boys.
 5. Check their maps [here](https://transjakarta.co.id/peta-rute/).
 If you still need guidance, ask the officers there.

+## Get off from your seat and walk

+I inquire you to get off your private vehicle.
+I admit it is so fun because I have no need to find another parking lot.
+Plus I can walk around as far as I please without worrying about my vehicle getting stolen on park or whatever.

+I admit that this is not the perfect transit system.
+It needs a lot of reform.
+The station is mostly old and claustrophobic on rush hour, the tapping system breaks frequently, and they did not even bother to add more buses to the obviously jammed corridor (1st or 9th for example).

+Nevertheless, it is so much better than forcing people to afford a private vehicle.